 Princeton, NJ.
-April 2018 - Inventor Paul Onish has recently been awarded a United States Patent #9,747,531 for the unique design of a Gravity fed, Flatbed Envelope Printer for the desktop.
+April 2018 - Inventor Paul Onish has recently been awarded a United States Patent #9,747,531 for the unique design of a Gravity fed, Flatbed Envelope Printer that fits on a desk.
 It is affordable, it saves time, money and office staff, resulting in increased efficiency.

 This new printer is distinguished by its key features.

 · It solves a real-world problem for end users and the SMB & SOHO market as well as organizations that need to mail out volumes of letters and brochures.